Wills & Estate Planning

 The reason?
 People fail to meet with an experienced lawyer to both perform and document appropriate estate planning.

-• outline the manner in which assets are to be distributed
+• outlining the manner in which assets are to be distributed

-• accomplish the client’s goals and deal with any complicating factors such as family and tax issues
+• accomplishing the client’s goals and deal with any complicating factors such as family and tax issues

 Download our Estate Planning Questionnaire as a PDF